 Zinc, the next mineral on the list, not only helps protect the immune system, but it also plays a role in the developing brain.
 As zinc levels plummet, the symptoms of ADHD increase.
 One theory is that certain food additives accelerate the excretion of zinc from the body in susceptible individuals.
 Zinc can be found in meat, poultry, beans, fortified breakfast cereals, yogurt, almonds, and cashews.

 Magnesium, the last mineral associated with ADHD, is needed for over 300 biochemical reactions in the body.
 Low magnesium levels impact brain health in a variety of ways such as decreasing blood flow to the brain and lowering energy metabolism.
 Research suggests that up to 85% of children with ADHD may be deficient in magnesium.
 Check this list for magnesium sources including nuts, spinach, soybeans, and black beans.

 Although we’re mostly focusing on nutrition, the effect of artificial colorings and additives deserves attention.
 According to a 2009 review in the Harvard Medical Health Letter, a small segment of children are susceptible to artificial additives in processed foods.

-In fact, the findings of a recent study in Britain resulted in the United Kingdom’s Food Standards Agency request for food manufactures to remove six coloring agents from children’s products.
+In fact, the findings of a recent study in Britain resulted in the United Kingdom’s Food Standards Agency’s request for food manufactures to remove six coloring agents from children’s products.

-To keep intake of such food additives low, go easy on candy, colored cereals, soda and fruit drinks.
+To keep the intake of such food additives low, go easy on candy, colored cereals, soda, and fruit drinks.